aryavorskiy/LatticeModels.jl/docs/src/manual/lattice.md

 As we see, we can access the properties of the site simply as fields of the site object.
 We can also destructure the site to get its coordinates.

-!!! compat Julia 1.8
+!!! compat "Julia 1.8"
-    Accessing the properties of the site as fields like `site.x` is available in Julia 1.8 and later.
-This is done with purpose, since this seriously affected performance in earlier versions.
+    Accessing the properties of the site as fields like `site.x` requires Julia 1.8 and later.
+This limitation is imposed with purpose, since this seriously affects runtime performance in earlier versions.
 You will still be able to destructure the site to get its coordinates, or use the following fields:
-    - `site.coords` - the position of the site
+    - `site.coords` — the position of the site
-    - `site.latcoords` - the unit cell indices
+    - `site.latcoords` — the unit cell indices
-    - `site.index` - the index of the site in the unit cell
+    - `site.index` — the index of the site in the unit cell

 Properties like `x`, `j1`, `index` etc. are part of a general `SiteProperty` interface.
 You can use them to create 'slices' of lattices: